madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 ## Motivation

-Main motivations to create this were...
+In creating this site, my main motivations were...
 1. To share tips/ tricks I have learned over the course of my projects and work in my [areas of interest](/about)
 1. To showcase specific projects, software, art I created or was inspired by
 1. Share my experiences as a freelancer, contractor, employee so it may benefit anyone in a similar stage in their life.